Beating the Bounds

 – last but not least, it is a lot of fun to do and every year those who take part have a wonderful time..

 Therefore, in 2004 the practice was revived by Jerry Whitmarsh, Chairman of the Friends of Linton Church.
 22 walkers set off on Rogation Sunday 2004, and the walk has been repeated every year since.
 Sometimes the weather has been kind to us, sometimes less kind, but the walk has been completed each year.
-The fourteenth Annual Boundary Walk will take place on Sunday May 21st 2017.
-More details are given below, together with a report on the 2016 Boundary Walk.
-A welcome innovation a few years ago was a link-up at the Stile Bridge Inn with a group from Marden Parish, which took place again in 2009 and again in 2011. we hope to repeat this from time to time in future years.
+The fifteenth Annual Boundary Walk will take place on Sunday May 6th 2018.
+More details are given below.
+A welcome innovation a few years ago was a link-up at the Stile Bridge Inn with a group from Marden Parish, which took place again in 2009 and again in 2011.
+We hope to repeat this some time in future years.

 Alongside the Boundary Walk, Linton Parish Council has inaugurated a community project to review Linton’s boundary and its history, and in particular to research the boundary stones and markers that have been installed over the years, many of which are still in place.
 More information about the project can be found here, including a count on how many we have located to date – a surprising number!